Showing posts with label peach. Show all posts

 Terrell County Courthouse

-Next, we stopped in the historic town of Sylvester, where I took pictures of Worth County Historic marker, the courthouse, War Markers, and a hundred-year-old train engine.
+Next, we stopped in the historic town of Sylvester, where I took pictures of Worth County Historical marker, the courthouse, War Markers, and a hundred-year-old train engine.

-The Train engine was enclosed with a gate, it had a roof over it, it was located next to the main highway.
+The Train engine was enclosed with a gate and had a roof over it.
+It was located next to the main highway.

 While I was taking pictures of the train, I heard a laugh.

-I thought to myself someone thinks it is funny that I am taking pictures of the train.
+I thought to myself someone thought it was funny that I was taking pictures of the train.

 I looked around to see who was laughing, and to my surprise, it was a goat!

-The goat was on a trailer behind a truck that was stopped at the red light.
+The goat was on a trailer behind a truck stopped at the red light.

 A hundred-year-old train engine in Sylvester